MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#interpretability">:open_file_folder: [<b><i>Full List of Interpretability</i></b>]</a>.

+- The Quest for the Right Mediator: A History, Survey, and Theoretical Grounding of Causal Interpretability. [[paper]](https://arxiv.org/abs/2408.01416)
+  - Aaron Mueller, Jannik Brinkmann, Millicent Li, Samuel Marks, Koyena Pal, Nikhil Prakash, Can Rager, Aruna Sankaranarayanan, Arnab Sen Sharma, Jiuding Sun, Eric Todd, David Bau, Yonatan Belinkov.
+  - Key Word: Causal Interpretability; Survey.
+  - <details><summary>Digest</summary> Interpretability helps us understand neural networks’ behaviors, but the field lacks unity, using ad-hoc evaluations and lacking shared theoretical foundations, making it hard to measure progress and compare techniques.
+Basic causal units in mechanisms are often undefined.
+This paper proposes a perspective using causal mediation analysis, categorizing interpretability by types of causal units (mediators) and search methods.
+It evaluates the pros and cons of each mediator, suggesting when different mediators and methods are appropriate.
+The paper advocates for discovering new mediators that balance human-interpretability and computational efficiency, and for standardized evaluations to enable better comparisons across mediator types.

 - Auditing Local Explanations is Hard. [[paper]](https://arxiv.org/abs/2407.13281)
   - Robi Bhattacharjee, Ulrike von Luxburg.
   - Key Word: Local Explanation; Auditable Explanation.